ISO 20022 GUIDE

 Which payment schemes/systems are already using ISO 20022?

-SWIFT has supported ISO 20022 for some time now, called SWIFT MX.
+Swift has supported ISO 20022 for some time now, called SWIFT MX.
 SWIFT MX is optional and uses a different set of ISO 20022 rules.
-As of September 2019, there have been 10 high-value payment schemes live on ISO 20022.
-China’s CNAPs and Japan’s NET are just two examples.
+As of September 2019, ten high-value payment schemes are live on ISO 20022.
+China’s CNAPs and Japan’s NET are two examples.
+As of March 2022, Swift now supports the CBPR+ rulebook.
+ISO 20022-based instant payment systems continue to grow globally to come to market.

-SWIFT gpi and ISO 20022 are separate initiatives but can open the door to real-time payments and a host of new value-added services, especially when high-value payment schemes go to ISO 20022.
-Given most instant payments schemes are ISO 20022-based, there is friction in translating the message to and from the legacy high-value payments system.
-When the high-value payment schemes migrate to ISO 20022, much of that friction will be removed and it will become almost seamless for a financial institution to leverage both high-value and instant payments schemes.
-SWIFT gpi Instant is a payment with three features:
+Swift GPI and ISO 20022 are separate initiatives but can open the door to real-time payments and new value-added services, especially when high-value payment schemes go to ISO 20022.
+Given most instant payment schemes are ISO 20022-based, there is friction in translating the message to and from the legacy high-value payments system.
+When the high-value payment schemes migrate to ISO 20022, it will become almost seamless for a financial institution to leverage high-value and instant payment schemes.
+SWIFT gpi Instant (gInstant) is a payment with three features:

-1. The payment can be domestic or cross-border, but it must be sent via a high-value payments scheme
+1. The payment can be domestic or cross-border, but must be sent through a high-value payments scheme

 2. The payment must be marked with the associated GPI Service Call

-3. The payment should originate and/or settle into a local instant payments scheme
+3. The payment should originate and/or settle into an instant payments scheme

 What’s the impact of ISO 20022 on Universal Confirmations?